K-N-A-R-G/One-file-utils/README.md

 - Generates a clean directory tree with files and subfolders
 - Supports both command-line and interactive modes
+- Supports ignoring specified files and directories by name
+- Loads and saves ignore lists in a .treeignore file
 - Optionally includes hidden files and folders
 - Saves output to a file (default: `tree.txt`) or skips saving entirely
 - Compares current tree with a saved file or compares two saved trees